Maryam Kamgarpour

 1015 Lausanne

-Maryam Kamgarpour is a professor in the School of Engineering of École Polytechnique Fédérale de Lausanne.
-Prior to EPFL, she served as a faculty at the University of British Columbia and at ETH Zürich.
-She holds a Doctor of Philosophy in Engineering from the University of California, Berkeley and a Bachelor of Applied Science from University of Waterloo, Canada.
-Her research is on stochastic control and multiagent learning and control.
-Her theoretical research is motivated by fascinating control problems arising in intelligent transportation systems, robotics, and power grid systems.
+Maryam Kamgarpour is an associate professor in the School of Engineering of École Polytechnique Fédérale de Lausanne.
+Prior to joining EPFL, she served as a faculty at the University of British Columbia and at ETH Zürich.
+She holds a Doctor of Philosophy in Engineering from the University of California, Berkeley and a Bachelor of Applied Science from the University of Waterloo, Canada.
+Her research focuses on developing theory and algorithms for control and learning in stochastic and multi-agent systems, as well as inverse control and learning, and mechanism design.
+These theoretical directions are motivated by control challenges in intelligent transportation systems, robotics, and power grid applications.

 Teaching & PhD